rfbaylon/Philosophy-Notes/Daily Life/Recipes/Mom's Banana Bread.md

 2. Mix dry ingredients
 3. Add dry to wet
 4. Pour in pan, bake at 350 degrees for 50 minutes to an hour.

+# Edits

+Halfed the sugar, didnt notice a difference.
+Worth doing in the future Added half scoop protein powder. made it thicker, but not bad.
+Its not a lot of protein though.
+DO NOT add 4 bananas without anything to counterbalance